-The U.S. Bureau of Labor Statistics, projects employment to grow 8 percent, about as fast as average, between 2016 and 2024 in the paralegal field.
+The U.S. Bureau of Labor Statistics, projects employment to grow 15 percent, much faster than average, between 2016 and 2026 in the paralegal field.
 This growth rate makes the paralegal field an excellent choice for a recent college graduate or mid-life career changer.

 Experts predict steady demand for paralegals, largely because paralegals help attorneys serve their clients with great economic efficiency.

 Paralegals, like attorneys, bill for time spent working on a project or what the profession refers to as “billable hours.”
 Paralegals can afford to bill at a far lower hourly rate than attorneys do because their education takes less time and costs far less money than does earning a Juris Doctor degree.
 Paralegals work under the supervision of an attorney, but commonly perform work that attorneys were responsible for prior to the emergence of the paralegal profession in the 1960s.
 Clients are billed at a lower hourly rate when paralegals do this work, which pleases the client by reducing their overall bill and still enables the law firm to earn income on the paralegal’s billable hours.
 It is a win not only for the client and the law firm, but also for the paralegal.

 Experts expect legal firms to hire more paralegals to both increase efficiency and reduce costs.